 What is FDM 3D printing?
+A guide to Fused Deposition Modeling

 The term FDM is often used interchangeably with FFF (Fused Filament Fabrication) — the open-source version of the same process.
 The difference is mostly historical and branding-related, with no functional distinction between the two.

-How does FDM 3D printing work?
+How FDM 3D printing works

 The FDM 3D printing process starts with a digital 3D model, which is sliced into layers using dedicated software.
 The printer’s extruder melts a filament and deposits it along predefined paths to form each layer.
 As the material cools and solidifies, new layers are added on top, gradually creating the final object from the bottom up.

-Materials used in FDM 3D printing
+Materials for FDM 3D printing

 One of FDM’s biggest advantages is the variety of materials it can process.
 These include widely available and affordable options like PLA, more durable plastics like PETG and ABS, as well as flexible or engineering-grade materials such as TPU and Nylon.
 Each filament type brings different properties in terms of strength, flexibility, temperature resistance, or printability, allowing users to tailor the material to the intended application.

-FDM print quality and tolerances
+FDM 3D printing quality & tolerances

 The quality of an FDM print depends on several factors, including layer height, nozzle diameter, print speed, and cooling efficiency.
 While it can’t match the ultra-fine resolution of resin-based methods like SLA, FDM delivers functional and visually acceptable parts — especially when well-tuned.